 This work is expected to cost $200,000 and design / planning / fundraising work for this hasn’t begun yet.

 The estimated costs (in dollars of the year of construction) for the future property programme work is:

 - Community Connection Point – $3.2 million in 2020

 - Parish Hall – $1.0 to $1.5 million in 2024

 - St Mary’s Church – $1.8 million in 2028

 - Parish Office – $0.2 million in 2030

-Please give as generously as your circumstances will allow.
-You could spread your gifts over the years.
+Prayerfully respond as generously as your circumstances will allow, and spread your gifts over the years in the manner that best suits your circumstances.
 Remember that gifts are tax deductible.